A few years ago, I was trying to learn SEO.

 - Respond to Google My Business reviews and include your business name + keyword.
 This helps with brand SEO and reinforces keywords that you want to rank for.
 Make sure your reply is natural because keyword stuffing is bad.

 - Include your business name and keywords in your description and info.
 List all your services and service areas.
-If you have a “geo page” for SEO on your website, make sure that service/geo area is listed on your Google profile.
+If you have a “geo page” for SEO on your website, make sure that the service/geo area is listed on your Google profile.

 - Add 10 questions to your Q&A Section.
 This is another chance to get some keywords in naturally.
 Anyone with an email can ask the question on Google and any Google Business manager can reply to and answer them.